chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 ## Future Topics/Open Questions

-There are a number of topics that are briefly mentioned in this document which are not delved into more deeply as they aren’t necessarily required for the bare minimum scaffolding to get the Corpora project going (which was the intent of this document).
+There are a number of topics that are briefly mentioned in this document which are not delved into more deeply as they aren’t necessarily required for the bare minimum scaffolding to get the Corpora collection going (which was the intent of this document).
 The list of topics, to be discussed later, is listed below:

 - Pipeline monitoring
-- This service should allow the UI to display what stage of processing the project has undergone and also provide a notification to the user when the pipeline has completed processing so that they can check on their results.
+- This service should allow the UI to display what stage of processing the collection has undergone and also provide a notification to the user when the pipeline has completed processing so that they can check on their results.
 - Authentication service [Milestone 2]
 - Under the assumption that Auth is a shared service across all Corpora portals, we need to determine what profile data needs to be stored (big red box in the Data Model UML diagram) as well as generally how AuthN/AuthZ will be shared.